- Safety and Health Topics

 Safe Patient Handling

 One major source of injury to healthcare workers is musculoskeletal disorders (MSDs).
-In 2010, nursing aides, orderlies, and attendants had the highest rates of MSDs.
-There were 27,020 cases, which equates to an incidence rate (IR) of 249 per 10,000 workers, more than seven times the average for all industries.
-This compares to the all-worker days-away from work rate of 34 per 10,000 workers.
-The rate for construction laborers was 85.0, and for laborers and freight, stock and material movers the IR was 154.9, still far lower than that of nursing aides and orderlies.
-In 2010, the average incidence rate for musculoskeletal disorder (MSD) cases with days away from work increased 4 percent, while the MSD incidence rate for nursing aides, orderlies, and attendants increased 10 percent.
+In 2017, nursing assistants had the second highest number of cases of MSDs.
+There were 18,090 days away from work cases, which equates to an incidence rate (IR) of 166.3 per 10,000 workers, more than five times the average for all industries.
+This compares to the all-worker days-away from work rate of 30.5 per 10,000 workers.

 These injuries are due in large part to overexertion related to repeated manual patient handling activities, often involving heavy manual lifting associated with transferring, and repositioning patients and working in extremely awkward postures.
 Some examples of patient handling tasks that may be identified as high-risk include: transferring from toilet to chair, transferring from chair to bed, transferring from bathtub to chair, repositioning from side to side in bed, lifting a patient in bed, repositioning a patient in chair, or making a bed with a patient in it.